 Deco silk print shawl, c.1925.
 Made from black silk crepe printed with larger-than-life stylized flowers, the brilliant shawl shows off the style in all its self-confident glory: elegant, bold, and optimistic.
 We can see the inspiration of Fauvism, where vivid colors and simple flattened shapes were the dominant motifs.
 The boldly graphic design plays changes on the geometric theme of the circle or disk.

 Liberty printed damask shawl, early 20th century.
 The exotic Persian-style pattern was printed on a ground of delicate peach silk damask.
-The multi-colored, paisley (boteh) motif found an enduring place in the vocabulary of European print design.
 The incredibly fine grained scale of the design has an effect similar to that of Pointillist painting.
 There is a padded Chinese floral closure, a detail often used in Liberty designs.

 Tamboured net wedding shawl, 1860s.
 In this exquisite shawl from the lace collection of Mrs. J.P.
-Morgan, the gossamer floral design is of the last degree of charm.
-You will appreciate the masterly tambour embroidery when you study the winning floral motifs.
+Morgan, you will appreciate the masterly tambour embroidery when you study the winning floral motifs.
 Delicate tendrils caress lace flowers, which stretch out their petals, yearning for the sun.
 The amazing painterly detail in the flowers is truly memorable.

 Silk gauze rectangular shawl, 1810-1820.
-The fresh lemon hue in the resplendent shawl is like the afterglow of the sun, still illumining the horizon with its beauty two centuries later.
-The summer weight shawl is sheer and delicate.
+The fresh lemon hue is like the afterglow of the sun, still illumining the horizon with its beauty two centuries later.
 The two black panels are bordered with pink ribbon weave; the pink panel is bordered with turquoise ribbon weave.
 The floral motif is remarkably free in line, effortlessly limning the gay and sprightly feeling of a spring day.

 Printed wool shawl, 1850s.
 The rare spotted motif, printed on a black wool ground, features borders of paisley motifs framing a field of unexpected large black polka dots alternating with floral lozenges.
 The effect is still fresh and lively—true serendipity!
 Large square shawls, originally worn as substitutes for coats or jackets, make a striking interior design statement today.